-One of the big trends in gardening is towards xeric, or low-watering gardening.
-The ideal is a garden that never needs water, no matter how hot and dry it is.
+One of the big trends recently has been xeric gardening (the use of low-watering plants).
+The ideal garden is one that never needs water, no matter how hot and dry it is.
 This conserves city water for homes, keep reservoirs full, and doesn’t strain the resources of your community.
 Also, it reduces the gardener’s work too, as not having to water saves time.
 As well, xeric plants are by their nature usually low-maintenance, mostly needing very little care to thrive.

 Top of any list for xeric gardens is the Red Yucca, a clump-forming perennial plant that thrives in sun and dry soil.
 Most plants that love heat and drought only grow in warmer zones, but the Red Yucca is unusual, because it thrives even in zone 5, where winter temperatures can drop at night to minus 20.
 In cooler zones like that it is important to grow this plant in the sunniest and driest place possible.
 Because it is so hardy, this is a great plant to give an exotic look in a garden in cooler zones.

 The Red Yucca, also called coral yucca, hummingbird yucca, red-flower false yucca, and samandoque, forms a large clump of leaves that are 2 to 3 feet long, but only about an inch wide.
 They have no thorns, unlike true yucca, but they have thread-like thick hairs curling off the leaf edges.
 The clump of leaves can grow to 6 feet wide in time, making an imposing garden plant.